Optimization of coarse-grained models: matching probability density in conformational space: THEORY AND METHODS

-While groups of atoms in a AA system are mapped as CG sites, {\it i.e.}, $x=x(q)$, the interaction among CG sites, $U(x;u_{\gamma})$, need to be optimized to minimize the difference between CG model and the AA system.
-It possibly requires $U(x;u_{\gamma})$ matches the free energy surface $F(x)$ in whole the CG conformational space $x$, or more practice, in important (and interesting) CG conformational regions of $x$.
-We define a weight function as ratio of two probability density functions,
+While groups of atoms in a AA system are mapped as CG sites, {\it i.e.}, $x=x(q)$, the interaction among CG sites, $U(x;u_{\gamma})$, need to be optimized in the parameter $u_{\gamma}$ space to minimize the difference between CG model and the AA system.
+It possibly requires $U(x;u_{\gamma})$ matches the free energy surface $A(x)$ in important (and interesting) conformational regions of $x$.
+We define the ratio of two probability density functions,